-Within both his poetry and cultural criticism, Sapir offered a veiled and subtextual alternative approach through which to grapple with the dual yet interconnected problems of individual experience and Jewish identity.
-In this instance, anthropological debates around Jewish themes can be found not so much within the overt expressions of ethnographic description or cultural theory but rather within the cracks and fissures of those theories.
-That is to say, the inner contradictions within Sapir’s corpus, and the ways in which he both veiled and revealed his Jewish concerns mirror how the history of anthropological thought has both veiled and revealed its own Jewish past and present.
+In both his poetry and cultural criticism, Sapir offered a veiled and subtextual alternative approach through which he grappled with the two interconnected problems of individual experience and Jewish identity.
+In this instance, anthropological debates on Jewish themes were found not so much within the overt anthropological expressions of ethnographic description or cultural theory but rather among the cracks and fissures that are within those theories.
+That is to say, the inner contradictions within Sapir’s corpus and the ways in which he both veiled and revealed his Jewish concerns mirror the ways that the history of anthropological thought both veils and reveals its own Jewish past and present.

 Bibliography